SiliconLabs/wiseconnect/examples/snippets/wlan/http_client/readme.md

    `python simple_http_server.py 80`

    **NOTE:** If python command is not working replace the python with py.

+## Steps to set up HTTPS server

+1. In a Windows PC, make sure python is installed.
+2. Navigate to **`/<SDK>/resources/scripts/`**.
+Run **simple_https_server.py** script on port number 443 using the following command.

+   `python simple_https_server.py 443`

+    **NOTE:** If python command is not working replace the python with py.

 ## Trouble shooting

-- If any permission errors are observed while setting up the Python HTTP server:
+- If any permission errors are observed while setting up the Python HTTP/HTTPS server:
-  - Try running the python HTTP server script with admin privileges (Open command prompt or terminal in admin mode)
+  - Try running the python HTTP/HTTPS server script with admin privileges (Open command prompt or terminal in admin mode)
-  - Try using a different port like 8080 for the HTTP connection
+  - Try using a different port like 8080 for the HTTP/HTTPS connection